 which is again not sensitive to the odd-parity damping~$\gamma'$.

 The above discussion applies to charge-neutral systems with short-range bare interactions, which only exist in normal He-$3$~\cite{abel66} and atomic quantum gases~\cite{froehlich12,yan19}.
-For charged systems, Landau-Silin theory includes an internal polarization field in the Fermi liquid description that accounts for the dynamical screening due to the long-range Coulomb interaction.
+For charged systems, Landau-Silin theory includes an internal polarization field in the Fermi-liquid description that accounts for the dynamical screening due to the long-range Coulomb interaction.
 This is essential for the convergence of the theory in the presence of long-range interactions.
-For a plane-wave perturbation with wavenumber $q$, the net effect of the Coulomb interaction is a shift in the isotropic Landau parameter $F_0$~\cite{lucas18},
+For a plane-wave perturbation with wave number~$q$, the net effect of the Coulomb interaction is a shift in the isotropic Landau parameter $F_0$~\cite{lucas18},

-where $\lambda_F$ is the Fermi wavelength and $\alpha = e^2/\kappa \hbar v$ is the dimensionless Coulomb interaction strength (i.e. the effective ``fine structure constant'') with $\kappa$ a dielectric constant.
+where $\lambda_F$ is the Fermi wavelength and $\alpha = e^2/\kappa \hbar v$ is the dimensionless Coulomb interaction strength (i.e., the effective ``fine structure constant'') with $\kappa$ a dielectric constant.
 Equation~\eqref{eq:coulombshift} can be thought of as the screening introduced by the long-range part of the Coulomb interaction, with the long-wavelength divergence for \mbox{$q\to0$}, in going from the Landau theory to the Landau-Silin theory.
-Results for neutral Fermi liquids can thus be applied directly to charged systems, for which only the limit $F_0\to \infty$ is relevant since $q \ll 1/\lambda_F$ within the validity of the Fermi liquid theory.
+Results for neutral Fermi liquids can thus be applied directly to charged systems, for which only the limit $F_0\to \infty$ is relevant (since $q \ll 1/\lambda_F$ within the validity of the Fermi liquid theory).
 Both the zero sound mode in the collisionless regime and the first sound mode in the hydrodynamic regime then become a collective plasmon mode~\cite{lucas18}.
 In the collisionless regime, we have

-The real part is the standard plasmon frequency of a two-dimensional electron gas~\cite{ando82,hwang07,dassarma09}, with a damping that receives an odd-parity anomalous contribution, which is distinguished not only by a distinct temperature scaling but also by a characteristic ${\cal O}(q^2)$ momentum-dependence.
+The real part is the standard plasmon frequency of a two-dimensional electron gas~\cite{ando82,hwang07,dassarma09}, with a damping that receives an odd-parity anomalous contribution, which is distinguished not only by a distinct temperature scaling (through the anomalous temperature dependence of $\gamma'$) but also by a characteristic ${\it O}(q^2)$ momentum dependence.
 The hydrodynamic plasmon is~\cite{lucas18}

 with a damping that is unchanged from Eq.~\eqref{eq:longhydro} and that has no odd-parity correction at this order.